 My best friend is in the nursing program.
-Just today she came to me and explained that her professor had her in tears after class today.
+Just the other day she came to me and explained that her professor had her in tears after class.
 She had made several mistakes and felt as if she had failed miserably.
 You know what I have found out about her?
 She is truly passionate about nursing.
-I have seen the struggles she’s faced and the time she has put into the program.
+I have seen the struggles she’s faced and the time she has put into the program, through tears and stress, sleepless nights and early exams.
 I know she will do anything to make it to the finish line.
 It’s her passion.
-Is it easy?
-She would say “nooo!”.
-Countless times I have heard her say it’s the hardest and most stressful thing she’s ever done.
-So why would someone want to put themselves in situations and careers that cause those emotions?
+She would say it isn’t easy, in fact, it is the hardest thing she’s ever done.
+So why would someone want to put themselves in situations and careers that arise such emotions?

-Because even when you hate it, you love it.
+Because even when they hate it, they love it.

 You know you are passion about something when you are willing to push through tough times and hard situations to become greater at whatever that thing is.